kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

         return cls.filter.all()
 ```

-When we call these query functions, our ORM will do the hardest task for us: converting queries to raw SQLs.
-As you know, this is pretty sluggish and knocks down performance badly, especially in Python.
+When they get invoked, ORM does the hardest task: converting the query expressions to raw SQLs.
+As you know, this is pretty sluggish and hurts performance badly, especially in Python.

-> I didn't test very rigorously, but it may make our server 30% slower approximately.
+> I didn't test very rigorously, but it may slow server dow by 30% approximately.

 If ORM is so slow, what about writing raw SQLs directly?

-### Raw SQLs outperform ORM, but we write ORMs mostly
+### Raw SQLs outperform ORM, but ORMs are more common

 In Python community, most popular database clients are just a thin wrapper over some C implementation, such as `psycopg2`/`psycopg2-binary` for PostgreSQL or `mysqlclient` for MySQL.
 Prevalent reasons include efficiency, security, code reuse, etc.

 However, in asynchronous Python, there is another story.
-Connecting a database is mainly about setting up a TCP socket, sending some binary data and getting the response, in addition, there may be some concurrent connections in a pool.
-This is akin to what we have discussed above - an HTTP server.
+Connecting a database is mainly about setting up a TCP socket, sending some binary data and getting the response, with some additional concurrent connections in a pool.
+This is akin to what has been discussed above - an HTTP server.

-Do you remember `uvloop`?
-What if we introduce `uvloop` into our database connector just like `ASGI`?
+What if `uvloop` is introduced into database connectors just like `ASGI`?
 Well, we are not the first to come up with this notion and there already exists a PostgreSQL connector called `asyncpg`.

 > MagicStack is also the author of `asyncpg`.

-If you see its performance at the first time, you may be astonished:
+`asyncpg` has an astonishing performance:

 ![asyncpg performance](https://raw.githubusercontent.com/MagicStack/asyncpg/master/performance.png)